amitu/amitu.github.com/_posts/2013-12-13-on-sc-verdict-on-ipc377.md

-Your first impulse if you are pro homosexual equality right would be to feel outraged about putting homosexuals in the same statement as murerers, pedophiles and so on, claiming, well they are "innocent".
+Your first impulse if you are pro homosexual equality right would be to feel outraged about putting homosexuals in the same statement as murderers, pedophiles and so on, claiming, well they are "innocent".

 You see you will be invoking a definition of "innocence" based not on law, as 377 clearly makes them criminals, but based on other factors.

 Lets see how HC tried to defend homosexual right:

-> Section 377 IPC denies a person's dignity and criminalises his or
+> Section 377 IPC denies a person's dignity and criminalizes his or
 > her core identity solely on account of his or her sexuality and thus
 > violates Article 21 of the Constitution.
 As it stands, Section 377 IPC
-> denies a gay person a right to full personhood which is implicit in
+> denies a gay person a right to full person-hood which is implicit in
 > notion of life under Article 21 of the Constitution.

-If we start with the assumtion that homosexuals are not criminals, this logic holds.
+If we start with the assumption that homosexuals are not criminals, this logic holds.
 But if we start with the assumption that homosexuality is bad, then this logic does not hold, and you can re read HCs statement
 as:

-> Section 302 IPC denies a person's dignity and criminalises his or her
+> Section 302 IPC denies a person's dignity and criminalizes his or her
 > core identity solely on account of his or her *murdering spree* and
 > thus violates Article 21 of the Constitution.
 As it stands, Section
-> 302 IPC denies a *murderer* a right to full personhood which is
+> 302 IPC denies a *murderer* a right to full person-hood which is
 > implicit in notion of life under Article 21 of the Constitution.

 Replacing homosexuals with murderers leads to utter absurdity, and the